arirusso/analog/README.md

 #### Background

-This helper provides a quick way to take a number and scale it given a source and destination range/set/etc.
+Provides a quick way to scale a number from one range or set to another.

-It's useful for converting data from raw values to a range used for display or other kinds of output.
+This is useful for converting data from raw values to a range used for display or other kinds of output.

-I use this all the time in music programming, converting OSC messages to musical notes and things like that and figure it might be useful to others.
+I use it all the time in music programming, converting OSC messages to musical notes and things like that and figure it might be useful to others.

 A simple example is:

-If you want to plot a point on a 500px graph using a data that lies in the 0..1 range, do
+You want to plot a point on a 500px graph using a data that lies in the 0..1 range.

 ```ruby
 Scale.transform(0.5).using(0..1, 0..500)